jcberquist/sublimetext-cfml/readme.md

 ### Inline Documentation

 <kbd>F1</kbd> is mapped to an inline documentation command that provides an inline documentation pop-up based on the cursor position.
-For Sublime Text builds 3116+ running the documentation command on mouse hover is also supported.
+The documentation command can also be run on mouse hover.
 This is enabled by default, but can be disabled by setting the package setting `cfml_hover_docs` to `false` in your user package settings.

 *You can always override the default key binding in your user key bindings file.*